uwefassnacht/ti-sensor-tag-demo/README.md

 **Step 7:** After a minute or two, you should see a notice that your application is now running.
 Click on the blue link at the top, it should be named something like: http://TheNameThatYouChoseInStep5.mybluemix.net .

-**Step 8:** The above should lead you to a page with the title "NODE-RED in Bluemix for IBM Internet of Things Foundation".
-It has a big red button "Go to your NODE-RED flow editor" in the lower right.
+**Step 8:** The above should lead you to a page with the title "Node-RED in Bluemix for IBM Internet of Things Foundation".
+It has a big red button "Go to your Node-RED flow editor" in the lower right.
 Click on it.

-**Step 9:** You are now be in your NODE-RED flow editor.
+**Step 9:** You are now be in your Node-RED flow editor.
 It is already populated with a few nodes.
 Mark them all with Ctrl-a and then delete them (using the backspace key).
 We will start with a clean canvas.

-## Steps to import the NODE-RED flow
+## Steps to import the Node-RED flow

 **Step 10:** Here is the flow that will connect your TI Sensor Tag with the IoT Foundation service.
 Select all of the JSON below and copy it into your clipboard.